bulb-light/bulb-light/README.md

-## Hi there 👋
+## Hi there! this is BulbLight's github repository 👋

+- 💻 Python programming ...
-- 🔭 I’m currently working ...
+- 🔌 Electronic engineering projects ...

 <!--
 **bulb-light/bulb-light** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.